About Dr. Flores

 Dr. Flores’ Healing Philosophy

 Dr. Flores applies a trimodal approach to treating most mesothelioma patients but always prioritizes their needs.
 Dr. Flores and his team at Mount Sinai recognize that the right treatment for one person may not be the right treatment for another.

 “What we do here is tailor the treatment to the individual patient.
 If you have a 35-year-old woman who’s newly married and just had a stage 2 mesothelioma diagnosis — she’d be treated very differently than an 80-year-old male who’s stuck in a wheelchair and has stage 2 mesothelioma.

 Dr. Flores also favors minimally invasive techniques and is an advocate for video-assisted and robotic surgery.
-For mesothelioma patients, he always tries to spare the lung, favouring pleurectomy/decortication whenever possible.
+For mesothelioma patients, he always tries to spare the lung, favoring pleurectomy/decortication whenever possible.

 However, he believes there are times and cases when an EPP is the more appropriate treatment option.
 For example, his team would perform an EPP if the lung has already lost its ability to function due to the spread of mesothelioma.